kristian-lange-tw/JATOS_docs/docs/Reference/jatos.js-Reference.md

 ## Introduction

 _jatos.js_ is a JavaScript library that helps you to communicate from your component's JavaScript with your JATOS server.
-Below we list and describe the variables and functions of the _jatos.js_ library.
+Below we list and describe its variables and functions.

 Always load _jatos.js_ in the `<head>` section with the following line: